wandyezj/wandyezj.github.io/docs/_drafts/safe-script.md

     yield value
 ```

+is there a way to specify that a function does not have side effects?
+Is IO a form of side effect?

 ### Dot Semantics

 `object.method(...)` can be translated to `method(object, ...).
 Allowing methods to be defined dynamically requires a way to differentiate between 'built-in' methods part of the class and user defined methods, or methods from a library.
 This way people are not confused about what is what. i.e. can trust that built in methods do the same thing but not defined methods.